NikshepShetty/CapFlow/README.md

 ## Project Overview

-CapFlow is a Chrome extension that leverages advanced AI models to generate captions for images on web pages and create relevant hashtags.
-The project demonstrates proficiency in full-stack development, AI integration, and containerization technologies.
+CapFlow is a Chrome extension that uses tine fine-tuned versions Microsoft's Florence 2 base model to generate descriptive captions for images on web pages and create relevant hashtags.

 ## Technologies Used